anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 Well-known URIs for various endpoints on the domain registrar are already defined as part of the base BRSKI specification.
-In addition, alternative enrollment endpoints may be supported at the domain registrar.
+In addition, alternative enrollment endpoints MAY be supported at the domain registrar.
 The pledge will recognize whether its preferred enrollment option is supported by the domain registrar by sending a request to its preferred enrollment endpoint